 5.18.5 Indication of TCI state for UE-specific PDCCH

 The network may indicate a TCI state for PDCCH reception for a CORESET of a Serving Cell or a set of Serving Cells configured in simultaneousTCI-UpdateList1 or simultaneousTCI-UpdateList2 by sending the TCI State Indication for UE-specific PDCCH MAC CE described in clause 6.1.3.15.

-The MAC entity shall:
+The network may also indicate two TCI states for PDCCH reception for a CORESET of a Serving Cell by sending the Enhanced TCI State Indication for UE-specific PDCCH MAC CE described in clause 6.1.3.YY.

+Editor’s NOTE: FFS whether the MAC CE can be applied to a set of serving cells for simultaneously activation.The MAC entity shall:

 1> if the MAC entity receives a TCI State Indication for UE-specific PDCCH MAC CE on a Serving Cell:

 2> indicate to lower layers the information regarding the TCI State Indication for UE-specific PDCCH MAC CE.

+1> if the MAC entity receives an Enhanced TCI State Indication for UE-specific PDCCH MAC CE on a Serving Cell:

+2> indicate to lower layers the information regarding the Enhanced TCI State Indication for UE-specific PDCCH MAC CE.

 5.18.8 Activation/Deactivation of spatial relation of PUCCH resource